Sebastian1981/DataAnalytics/index.md

 - implementing and deploy Azure´s Cognitive Services such as text analytics and computer vision
 - hand over projects to the data science and data engineering team in form of clean, modularized and well documented code

-So if you think that I can help you and your company with my data science expertise, you are very welcome to contact me via Xing, LinkedIn or email to clarify the project details.
-My favorite data science projects are characterized by a clear goal and a continuous and close coordination with all stake holders, including data scientists, data engineers and domain experts from the department.
+I would be happy to support you and your company with my data science expertise.
+You are very welcome to contact me via Xing, LinkedIn or email to clarify the project details.
+My favorite data science projects are characterized by a clear goal and a continuous and close colaboration with all stake holders, including data scientists, data engineers and domain experts.
+My hourly rate before tax is €90 and I am available from Monday-Thursday (preferably remote).

-- Hourly rate before tax: €90
-- Availability: Monday-Thursday (preferably remote)